The MRDT Mission Statement

 "The University Rover Challenge (URC) is the world's premier robotics competition for college students.
 Held annually in the desert of southern Utah in the United States, URC challenges student teams to design and build the next generation of Mars rovers that will one day work alongside astronauts exploring the Red Planet."

-All rovers in the competition are judged in the four competition tasks (as of 2017):
+All rovers in the competition are judged in the four competition tasks:

 For more information on the competition and its tasks, visit the URC website.